Previous Theory of Leader Growth

 Measuring the electric field, specifically at the initiation point of a lightning flash is very challenging and visually observing it is nearly impossible since it usually occurs inside the storm cloud.
 Therefore, this fundamental aspect of lightning (i.e., lightning initiation) has yet to be fully understood.

-What we do know now, however, is that lightning develops bidirectionally as a channel of extremely hot, ionized air known as plasma that contains a surplus of electrons and negative ions at one end (the negative end shown in blue below) and with positive ions and a deficit of electrons on the other end (the positive end shown in red below).
+Once leaders due develop, they grow bidirectionally as a channel of extremely hot, ionized air known as plasma that contains a surplus of electrons and negative ions at one end (the negative end shown in blue below) and with positive ions and a deficit of electrons on the other end (the positive end shown in red below).

 With the knowledge that lightning is bidirectional, we will next explain the different behavior exhibited by each polarity and the types of lightning flashes that take place due to this development.